PDeym/Mantrix-Frontend/README.md

 ## NOTE
-Before adding plugins and thirdparty shitties please contact @baniagaeugene @henrillics @c0smic for approval
+Before adding plugins and thirdparties please contact @baniagaeugene @henrillics @c0smic for approval

 ## IMPORTANT: Create your own copy of files, please see the example [filename].example.[filetype]